TCCPP/wiki-articles/articles/unsigned.md

 # Why Should You Avoid Unsigned Integers?

-Unsigned integers should generally be avoided because they have [modular arithmetic][mod] (wrap around), leading to surprising results:
+Unsigned integers should be avoided due to unintentional wraparound and surprising behavior for signed/unsigned conversion and comparison:

 ```cpp
 void foo(unsigned val) { std::print("{}", val); }